microsoft/SQL_LogScout/README.md

 ### DiagStopTime

 Specify the time when you want SQL LogScout to stop data collection in the future.
 If the time is older than or equal to current time, data collection stops immediately.
 Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
 For example: "2020-10-27 19:26:00" or "07-07-2021" (if you want to specify a date in the past without regard for a time).
+If the DiagStopTime represents an integer number then the data collection will continue for the specified in DiagStopTime minutes.
+Note that this duration INCLUDES startup data collection, so add a few minutes for collection to be completed.

 ### InteractivePrompts